ihhub/fheroes2/docs/INSTALL.md

 * If you don't have a legally purchased copy of the original game, you can download and install the demo version of the original game by running the `download_demo_version.bat` script supplied in the ZIP archive.

-> [!IMPORTANT]
+#### Troubleshooting missing Microsoft Visual C++ DLLs

-> If you see complaints about missing DLLs when running fheroes2, then you may need to install the Microsoft Visual C++ redistributable package.
+If you see complaints about missing DLLs when running fheroes2, then you may need to install the Microsoft Visual C++ redistributable package.

 You can download it using the following URLs: